zhan-gao/convex_prog_in_econometrics/README.md

-# Convex Programming in Econometrics
+# Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators

-This repository host code for methods mentioned in the paper *Convex optimization in Econometrics* by Zhan Gao and Zhentao Shi and replication of the simulation results.
+This repository host code for methods mentioned in the paper *Two Examples of Convex-Programming-Based High-Dimensional Econometric Estimators* by Zhan Gao and Zhentao Shi and replication of the simulation results.